-Statistically, three heads (or three tails) is going to happen 1/8 of the time.
-Added together (1/8 X 2 = 1/4 — remember your fractions?
-This means that on average you can expect to get one or two changing lines of either type whenever you toss the I Ching (1/8 plus 1/8 equals 1/4–remember your math?).
-It’s somewhat unusual to get no changing lines that is somewhat exceptional, and can be interpreted to indicate that the situation or relationship you asked about is fairly stable for the time being.
+So on average, you can expect to get one or two changing lines out of six for every time you toss the I Ching (1/8 plus 1/8 equals 1/4–remember your math?).
+It’s somewhat unusual to get no changing lines.
+This can be interpreted to indicate that the situation or relationship you asked the oracle about is fairly stable for the time being.

-In summary, using the I Ching three-coin toss method, your odds of getting a static Yang line are 3/8, a static Yin line 3/8, a changing Yang 1/8, and a changing Yin 1/8.
-Go ahead and try your odds right now?
+In summary, using the I Ching three-coin toss method, your odds of getting a changing Yang line are 1/8, a changing Yin line are 1/8, a static Yang line are 3/8, and a static Yin line are 3/8.
+Why not try your odds right now?
 All it takes is a question and three coins!